* Bund yield off 3-month high

 That in turn has helped ease concern about the global growth outlook, pushing longer-dated 30-year bond yields back into positive territory and steepening the German yield curve.

-Indeed, with Brexit uncertainty likely to be replaced by election uncertainty in Britain, selling in safe-haven bond markets would likely be limited for now, analysts said.
+Still, with Brexit uncertainty likely to be replaced by election uncertainty in Britain, any selling in safe-haven bond markets would likely be limited for now, analysts said.

 Britain's parliament on Monday rejected Prime Minister Boris Johnson's third attempt to schedule a Dec.
 12 election.
 Johnson has said he will try again, by a different legislative route that would only require a simple majority.

-The restarting of European Central Bank asset purchases on Wednesday was expected to support euro zone bond markets in the near term.
+The re-starting of European Central Bank asset purchases on Wednesday was also expected to support euro zone bond markets near term.

-Wednesday will also see the launch of the ECB's new tiered rate to help mitigate the side effects of negative interest rates on the banking sector.
+Wednesday also sees the launch of the ECB's new tiered rate to help mitigate the side effects of negative interest rates on the banking sector.

-(Reporting by Dhara Ranasinghe; Editing by Mark Potter and Bernadette Baum)
+(Reporting by Dhara Ranasinghe; Editing by Mark Potter)